evilArsh/toolmain/README.md

 ## 📚 documentation

+### npm packages

-this repository contains the following packages, you can install them one by one
+this repository contains the following packages, you can insstall them one by one

 ```shell
 pnpm add @toolmain/components